 6.15.1 Introduction

-This solution is to address the Key Issue 4 and in particular how to maintain the bindings between service consumer and respective service producer.
+This solution is to address the Key Issue 4 and in particular how to maintain the bindings between service consumer and respective service producer to support high reliable deployment.

 It is based on architecture defined in 6.14 NF/ Service Set based Service Framework.
-When one Service Instance communicate with other Service Instance, it include the binding ID information, which is generated by the service producer.
+When one Service Instance communicates with another Service Instance, it includes the binding ID information, which is generated by the service producer.
 The Service Consumer instance stores the received binding ID until the UE context is released.
 The binding information, i.e. the binding between the binding ID and service instance, is stored in a new functional module within the Service Framework where the service producer is deployed.
 When the binding is changed, e.g., the service instance is scaling in/out or failure, the communication peer does not need to be aware.
 Thus the high reliability can be reached if the service instance to be communicated is replaced, e.g. due to failure.

 6.15.2 High level description

 Similar as the definition of the AMF Instance at Rel-15, it is assumed that the service instance is identified by a Service Set ID and Instance pointer.
-When the Service Producer Instance is communicated per the Service Consumer request, the Service Producer Instance provides a binding identifier (i.e. binding ID) and returned to the Service Consumer.
+When the Service Producer Instance is communicated per the Service Consumer request, the Service Producer Instance provides a binding identifier (i.e. binding ID) and returned it to the Service Consumer.
 The Service Consumer use the binding ID to identify the Producer Instance to be contacted.
 Two types of bindings ID are defined:

-- Service Set ID based, bind to a service set but not limited to a dedicated Instance.
+- Service Set ID based, bind to a service set and is not limited to a dedicated Instance.

 - Service Set ID and Instance pointer based.
 Depending on the meaning of binding ID, it can be bound to a specific service instance but the service instance can be replaced, or only to one dedicated Instance.